 - The distinction between upper and lower tier local authorities only applies to England.
 In those parts of England which have two tiers of local authority, the upper tier is a ‘county’ and the lower tier is a ‘district’.
 In those parts which only have one tier, it is known as a ‘unitary’.
 Some services (e.g. education and social services) are the responsibility of upper tier authorities whilst others (e.g. housing) are the responsibility of lower tier authorities.

 - The geographic levels of ‘super output area’ and ‘output area’ were invented around the time of the 2001 Census to provide a consistent geography which a) does not change over time and b) where the population of each area is similar.
 From an analytic perspective, the ‘super output area’ geography basically replaces the ‘ward’ geography, as the latter meets neither of the criteria above.

-- The 'lower super output area' (or LSOA) level In Scotland, this level of geography is known as 'data zone'. is the geography at which the various country Indices of Deprivation are estimated and published.
+- The ‘lower super output area’ (or LSOA) level 1 is the geography at which the various country Indices of Deprivation are estimated and published.

-- The 'middle super output area' (or MSOA) level In Scotland, this level of geography is known as 'intermediate level'. geography has historically not been used very much but may be in the future as it is the level at which education statistics are increasingly being produced.
+- The ‘middle super output area’ (or MSOA) level 2 geography has historically not been used very much but may be in the future as it is the level at which education statistics are increasingly being produced.

 The general approach to the presentation of geographic data on this website is as follows:

 - In graphs, to present variations at the level immediately below that of the country.
 For the UK, this means regions.
 For Scotland, Wales and Northern Ireland, it means local authorities.

 - In maps, to present the data at the lowest geography that it is available for.
 Depending on the subject, this can mean anything from lower tier local authorities to output areas.